rks101/dualboot/README.md

 /dev/sda7  1331202048 1393702911   62500864  29.8G Linux swap                           <= Linux Swap
 /dev/sda8  1393702912 1953523711  559820800   267G Linux filesystem                     <= Linux everyday partition
 ```
-In the output of fdisk, llok for **Disk /dev/sda** ignore entries listed for loop devices.
+In the output of fdisk, look for **Disk /dev/sda** and ignore entries listed for loop devices.

 **Sync clock across boots**
-After you have rebuilt system by installing multiple oeprating systems, and if clock is out of sync across different OS boots, you can sync the clock by setting "RTC in local TZ" to yes using the following:
+After you have rebuilt the system by installing multiple operating systems, and if the clock is out of sync across different OS boots, you can sync the clock by setting "RTC in local TZ" to yes using the following:

 ```
 timedatectl set-local-rtc 1 --adjust-system-clock